hansroh/skitai/README.rst

 Now, hello function's can be accessed by '/[app mount point]/admin/Hans_Roh'.

-App's configs like debug & use_reloader, etc, will be applied to packages except event calls.
+App's configs like debug & use_reloader, etc, will be applied to packages except decorators.

 *Note:* was.app is always main Saddle app NOT current Saddlery sub app.

-Saddlery can have own sub Saddlery and event calls.
+Saddlery can have own sub saddlery and decorators.

 .. code:: python